Leonardus

 und the second interpreter pass called "leon".
 Stored leon-format files

-use the file name extension .leon
+use the file name extension .leon.

 LeoScript